 WISK's offline system, for instance, works whether or not you're connected to the internet.
 It can run accurate inventory counts and scan your entire inventory offline.
 And even better, once you have WIFI again, WISK automatically uploads all the work you've just done.
 No need to remember to submit anything.

 4. Use pars.

-Par is a word used in inventory management to designate a chosen level that stock gets reordered at.
+Par is a word used in inventory management to designate a chosen level that stock gets reordered.
 At a restaurant, you'll be reordering certain staple ingredients often, like salt.
 By setting a par, you make it easy to know when an order needs to be placed.

-A good formula to figure out what inventory levels will work as pars:
+A good inventory formula to figure out what inventory levels will work as pars: